Chelladurai

 Chelladurai (1941 - 7 February 2015) was an Indian comedian who worked in Tamil-language films.
 He acted in over 350 films.

 Career

 Chelladurai made his film debut with Thooral Ninnu Pochchu (1982).
 He is known for his comic sequences with actor Vadivelu.

 He became famous for his role in Shree (2002) as the owner of a wine shop named Prabha.
-In the scene, Marimuthu (Vadivelu) calls the owner and asks when the shop will open.
-The owner tells him that the store closed.
+In the scene, a thief named Marimuthu (Vadivelu) breaks into the shop and calls the owner and asks when the shop will open.
+The owner tells him that the store is closed.
 Vadivelu drinks alcohol and repeatedly disturbs the shop owner during the night.

 Death

-Chelladurai was admitted to Keezhpakkam Government Hospital in Chennai due to kidney issues on 8 February after having problems for several months.
+Chelladurai was admitted to Keezhpakkam Government Hospital in Chennai due to kidney issues on 5 February after having problems for several months.
 He died on 7 February 2015 due to high blood pressure.